How Inrush Current Occurs and the Algorithm to Suppress It

 The phase with the smallest scalar value (phase a in the figure) is chosen as the reference phase.

-The scalar value of reference phase a in the initial magnetic flux (the large triangle in the figure) matches the scalar value of the residual flux (becomes ∆Φa=0) at two phase angles every cycle (Figures 2-7 and 2-8).
+The scalar value of the reference phase a in the initial magnetic flux (the large triangle in the figure) matches the scalar value of the residual flux (becomes ∆Φa=0) at two-phase angles every cycle (Figures 2-7 and 2-8).

 In figure 2-7, the polarities of the residual flux and initial magnetic flux of phase b match, and ∆Φb is sufficiently small.